whisk-ml/whisk/docs/index.md

 # whisk documentation home

-__whisk is an open-source ML project framework that makes collaboration, reproducibility, and deployment "just work".__ It combines a suite of lightweight tools with a logical and flexible project structure.
-Release your model to the world without a software engineer.
+__whisk is an open-source data science project framework that makes collaboration, reproducibility, and deployment "just work".__ It combines a data science-flavored Python project structure with a suite of lightweight tools. whisk lets you focus on data science but adds _just enough_ structure to make the project easy to share.

-Whisk doesn't lock you into a particular ML framework or require you to learn yet another ML packaging API.
-Instead, it lets you leverage the large Python ecosystem by structuring your ML project in a [Pythonic-way]( https://docs.python-guide.org/writing/structure/).
+Whisk doesn't lock you into a particular ML framework or require you to work in a defined way.
+Instead, it lets you leverage the large Python ecosystem by structuring your data science project in a [Pythonic-way]( https://docs.python-guide.org/writing/structure/).
 Whisk does the structuring while you focus on the data science.

 Read more about our [beliefs](#beliefs).